 10.1 All correspondence files and records (other than statutory records) and all information and data held by Fairway on any computer system is the sole property of Fairway for its sole use and neither the Customer nor any Serviced Entity shall have any right of access thereto or control thereover except in so far as required by law.

-11.2 The Customer agrees that Fairway may transfer and/or grant access to Information held about the Customer and/or any Serviced Entity to its approved agents and/or delegates or to other members of the Fairway Group, for the purposes of such processing.
+11.4 With effect from 25 May 2018, the Customer must give explicit consent via Fairway’s Services Application Form(s) that Fairway may transfer and / or grant access to Information held about the Customer and / or any Serviced Entity to its approved agents and / or delegates or to other members of the Fairway Group, for the purposes of such processing.
 The Information may also be disclosed on a confidential basis to a prospective assignee or transferee of any member of the Fairway Group in accordance with Clause 20 (Assignment).

-11.4 The DP Law provides individuals with the right to receive a copy of certain personal data (as defined by the DP Law) held by a data controller in Jersey upon written request and payment of the appropriate fee.
+11.6 The DP Law provides individuals with the right to receive a copy of certain personal data (as defined by the DP Law) held by a data controller in Jersey upon written request.
 The Customer has the right to require a data controller within Fairway Group to correct any inaccuracies in the personal data it holds.
 Details of the data controllers within Fairway Group are available on request.

 13.1 Money belonging to the Customer or any Serviced Entity will be maintained at all times separate from Fairway's own funds.